-Except as otherwise provided by these Rules or by examiner order, pre-hearing motions shall conform to the following requirements:
+Except as otherwise provided by these Rules or by examiner order, pre-hearing motions ((shall)) must conform to the following requirements:

-- 1. All written pre-hearing motions shall be presented within a separate document headed or captioned to clearly identify the motion. - 2.
-Unless otherwise provided, or unless good cause is shown, pre-hearing motions shall be filed and served at least twenty-one (21) days before the hearing. - 3.
-All parties shall be afforded a reasonable opportunity to respond to a dispositive motion. - 4.
-Where a pre-hearing conference is scheduled, pre-hearing motions will generally be argued at the conference, provided the motion was served on all named parties at least five (5) days before the conference. - 5.
-Any pre-hearing motion which can be granted only upon a finding of fact shall be accompanied by competent affidavits setting forth all necessary factual matters, unless such facts are already established in the record.
-The need for lengthy affidavits tends to indicate the inappropriateness of such a motion. - 6.
-Affidavits may be made with words to the effect of "I certify under penalty of perjury pursuant to the laws of the State of Washington that the foregoing is true and correct" above the affiant's signature, and by providing the date and place signed.
+- 1. All written pre-hearing motions ((shall)) must be presented ((with)) in a separate document ((headed or captioned)) labeled to clearly identify the motion. - 2.
+Unless otherwise provided, or unless good cause is shown, pre-hearing motions ((shall)) must be filed and served at least twenty-one (21) days before the hearing. - 3.
+All parties ((shall be)) are afforded a reasonable opportunity to respond to a dispositive motion. - ((Where a pre hearing conference is scheduled, pre hearing motions will generally be argued at the conference, provided the motion was served on all named parties at least five (5) days before the conference.)) - 4.
+Any pre-hearing motion ((which can be granted only upon a finding of fact shall)) requiring findings of fact must be accompanied by competent affidavits ((setting forth all necessary factual matters,)) unless such facts are already established in the record.
+The need for lengthy affidavits ((tends to)) usually indicates the ((inappropriateness of such a)) motion is inappropriate. - 5.
+Affidavits ((may be made with words to the effect of,)) should state, "I certify under penalty of perjury pursuant to the laws of the State of Washington that the foregoing is true and correct" above the affiant's signature, and (by providing)) list the date and place signed.

 VIII.
-PRF-HFARING CONFFRENCES
+PRE-HEARING CONFERENCES